Last Updated 12 December 2025

 Group G: One Case Exhibit

-Since 1977, the tradition of Clemson University students and alumni stamping the iconic tiger paw on $2 notes and using them at away games has woven a unique narrative into the fabric of Clemson pride.
-The display showcases the emblematic tiger paw $2 note, delving into the history of the modern $2 note while exploring the deep-rooted traditions and rich history surrounding the Clemson University $2 note.
+Since 1977, the tradition of Clemson University students and alumni stamping the iconic tiger paw on $2 and using them at away games has woven a unique narrative into the fabric of Clemson pride.
+This display showcases the emblematic tiger paw $2 note, delving into the history of the modern $2 note while exploring the deep-rooted traditions and rich history surrounding the Clemson $2 note.
 This exhibition invites visitors to connect with the stories embedded in these currency symbols, symbolizing a vibrant blend of school spirit, tradition, and community engagement that has endured for decades.

 Class H: Young Numismatists